Vinorelbine (Navelbine ®)

 Your nurse will give you telephone numbers for the hospital.
 You can call them if you feel unwell or need advice any time of day or night.
 Save these numbers in your phone or keep them somewhere safe.

 We’re not able to list every side effect for this treatment here, particularly the rarer ones.
 For more detailed information you can visit the electronic medicines compendium.

 Risk of infection

 Chemotherapy can reduce the number of white blood cells in your blood.
 This will make you more likely to get an infection.
 When the number of white blood cells is low, it’s called neutropenia.
-Your nurse can tell you when your white blood cells are likely to be at their lowest.

 Contact the hospital straight away on the contact number you’ve been given if:

 your temperature goes over 37.5°C (99.5°F) or over 38°C (100.4°F), depending on the advice given by your chemotherapy team